-&lt;sup>12 Jean-Paul Larçon, "THE NEW SILK ROAD: A Business Perspective China Meets Europe in the Baltic Sea Region", 10-12
+&lt;sup>12Jean-Paul Larçon, "THE NEW SILK ROAD: A Business Perspective China Meets Europe in the Baltic Sea Region", 10-12

-Despite different possible connections between the discussed sides, the relationship between China and Nordic-Baltic countries has not been the strongest.
-Even though at the time of writing, the Lithuanian intelligence authorities have not yet published the newest edition of their annual assessment of threats to national security, it has never been easier to guess which topic will most likely receive the most attention.
-Starting in 2019, Lithuania and PRC relations have only deteriorated to reach the lowest point in late 2021 and early 2022 due to Vilbius expressing support for democratic Taiwan.
-As China seeks to prevent Lithuania from supporting Tibet's and Taiwan's independence and raising international discussions, the opening of the Taiwanese Representative Office in Vilnius in November 2021 was received poorly.
-All involved actors and worldwide players such as the United States and EU were also became involved in the conflict by introducing economic sanctions on each other.
+Despite different possible connections between the discussed sides, the relationship between China and the Nordic-Baltic countries has not been the warmest as of late.
+Even though at the time of writing Lithuanian intelligence authorities had not yet published the newest edition of the yearly assessment of threats to national security, it has never been easier to guess which topic would get the most attention from in the report.

+Starting in 2019, Lithuanian-PRC relations have deteriorated, reaching their lowest point in late 2021 amd early 2022 due to Vilnius' expressed support for democratic Taiwan.
+As China seeks to prevent Lithuania from supporting Tibet's and Taiwan's independence and raising international discussions, the opening of the Taiwanese Representative Office in Vilnius in November 2021 was met most negatively.
+All involved actors and worldwide players, such as the United States and the EU, were also involved in the conflict due to introducing economic sanctions on each other.

 The realistic view of ongoing tensions between the region and China is being presented in yearly threat assessments.
-Chinese propaganda and diplomacy toward the EU, and particular member states, have become more prominent during the pandemic to counter international criticism about Beijing's initial poor handling of the COVID-19 outbreak and to shape a positive national image.
-In such narratives, the PRC is usually positioned as the first global economic power to have successfully contained the virus and to have quickly recovered as a state, which provides support to multilateral cooperation and to the countries most affected by the virus.
-14 Chinese authorities not only aim to restore the country's global reputation but also strive to strengthen political influence by providing medical equipment as humanitarian aid to the countries facing the pandemic.
+Chinese propaganda and diplomacy toward the EU or its particular member states have become more prominent during the pandemic in hopes of countering international criticism about China's initial poor handling of the coronavirus outbreak.
+In such narratives, China is usually positioned as the first global economic power to have successfully contained the virus and to have quickly recovered as a state, which provides support to multilateral cooperation and to the countries more affected by the virus.
+In this, Chinese authorities not only aim to restore the country's global reputation but also strive to strengthen political influence by providing medical equipment as humanitarian aid to the countries still facing the pandemic.

-&lt;sup>13 Ibid, 40
+&lt;sup>13Ibid., 40

-Another important case is related to the expansion and surveillance of information technologies (IT).
-The Chinese companies are highly interested in developing strategic IT infrastructure in the Baltics.
-In 2020, a Lithuanian critical infrastructure company invited bids on a tender for the development of its smart IT infrastructure.
-The call attracted a lot of attention from Chinese entities, with one even offering to install the equipment with economic and energy security free of charge in exchange for the system management rights.
+Another key case is related to the expansion and wider use of surveillance information technologies.
+Chinese companies are highly interested in developing strategic information technology (IT) infrastructure in the Baltics.
+In 2020, a Lithuanian critical infrastructure company was invited to tender for the development of its smart IT infrastructure.
+The call attracted much attention from Chinese entities, with one even offering to install the equipment with economic and energy security free of charge in exchange for system management rights.
 Five enterprises with links to China were among the potential supplier groups, with two of them jointly owned by the Chinese government.
-Entities associated with China were among potential suppliers of the equipment, technology, venture partners or subcontractors.
-15 It is likely that these entities were interested not only in developing their business ties but also in gaining knowledge of IT architecture in the domains critical to national security.
+These entities were among the potential suppliers of the equipment and technology, venture partners or subcontractors.
+It is likely that these entities were interested not only in developing their business ties but also in gaining knowledge of IT architecture in the domains critical to national security.

-Chinese attempts to gain access to critical infrastructure reflect Beijing's overall objective to extend long-term global influence over strategic sectors and to establish their enterprises on global markets.
-This would further enable China to advance its dependency on its own technology; carry out intrusive cyber operations, including expropriation of data know-how; and would build its potential to undermine critical infrastructure in case of crisis.
-Although Chinese enterprises suspended their investment plans in the container terminal at the Port of Klaipėda, they maintained an interest in other investment opportunities in Lithuania's and other Baltic seaports, as they established a missing regional link connecting China's land and sea transport corridors to the BRI.
+Chinese attempts to gain access to critical infrastructure reflect Beijing's overall objective to extend a long-term worldwide influence over strategic sectors and to establish enterprises on the global markets.
+This would further enable China to advance dependency on its technology; carry out intrusive cyber operations, including expropriation of data know-how; and would build its potential to undermine critical infrastructure in case of crisis.
+Although Chinese enterprises suspended their investment plans in the container terminal at the Port of Klaipėda, they still maintained an interest in other investment opportunities in various Lithuanian and other Baltic seaports.
+This established a missing regional link connecting China's land and sea transport corridors in the BRI.

-&lt;sup>14 State Security Department of Lithuania, Second Department of Operational services under the Ministry of National Defense, NATIONAL SECURITY THREAT ASSESSMENT 2021, Vilnius.
+&lt;sup>14State Security Department of Lithuania, Second Department of Operational services under the Ministry of National Defense, NATIONAL SECURITY THREAT ASSESSMENT 2021, Vilnius.